 - Lightweight models like Flash and mini are excellent for internal applications: We use mini for our fit score calculations, churn prevention and other prompts that involve processing a json and writing a summary output.

-- More complex models are our pick for more complex or more "human" tasks: We love smarter models like Claude, Gemini Pro and GPT 4o for things like sentiment analysis and performance with more complex analysis tasks like PLG playbooks.
+- More complex models are our pick for more complex or more "human" tasks: We love smarter models like Haiku, Gemini Pro and GPT 4o for things like sentiment analysis and performance with more complex analysis tasks like PLG playbooks.

 - We love the most performant models for externally-facing tasks: There's no doubt that Sonnet is an incredible model.
 But it comes at a hefty cost.
 We like to reserve this model for customer-facing tasks like writing personalized outbounds.